Reinforcement Learning (6): PPO and TRPO — Trust Region Policy Optimization

 Why PPO became the most widely used RL algorithm -- from TRPO's theoretical foundations through natural gradients to PPO's elegant clipping mechanism, plus its role in RLHF for large language models.

 Trust-region methods make this concrete: bound the change in behaviour, not in parameters, at every update.
-TRPO does it through a hard KL constraint and a second-order solver.
+TRPO does this with a hard KL constraint and a second-order solver.
 PPO mimics the same effect with one line of clipped arithmetic.
-The cheaper trick won: PPO trains OpenAI Five, ChatGPT’s RLHF stage, almost every modern robotics policy, and remains the workhorse of applied deep RL.
+The simpler trick won: PPO trains OpenAI Five, ChatGPT’s RLHF stage, and almost every modern robotics policy, remaining the workhorse of applied deep RL.

 • Why vanilla policy gradient is catastrophically unstable, with a worked example